megahertz/monitor-test/README.md

 # monitor-test

-A tiny HTML monitor test made just for fun and personal usage.
+A tiny HTML monitor test made just for fun and personal use.
 Actually, there are thousands of alternatives.

 Checks: